1. How do I find the recommended list of commentaries for the Old Testament and New Testament?

 2. How do I print a full text article from ATLAReligion?

 After opening the document by clicking on the PDF full text link, click on the printer icon in on the right.
 Include additional information if desired andf click print.
 Use the print Menu on your browser to print the desired pages.
-For more help regarding any of our EBSCO databases, go to our tuorials page.
+For more help regarding any of our EBSCO databases, go to our tutorials page.

 3. How do I make a bibliography list from the online databases (such as ATLAReligion or PsycINFO)?